Loader

 • Emergency medicines for severe allergic reactions.

-• Immunotherapy, performed under the supervision of a specialist, involves slowly exposing the patient's immune system to better prepare it in fighting against the allergy gradually.
+• Immunotherapy, performed under the supervision of a specialist, involves slowly exposing the patient's immune system to better prepare it in fighting against the allergy.

-Allergies are also often inherited, and an allergy test can help you figure out what is triggering your symptoms so that you can find ways to minimise or avoid them.
+Allergies are also often inherited, and an allergy testing process can help you figure out what is triggering your symptoms so that you can find ways to minimise or avoid them.
+The treatment and management plan for an allergic reaction is based on the type of reaction one has and how severe it is.
+Treatment may include emergency medical intervention for severe allergic reactions and medication for mild reactions, along with long-term strategies for allergy management and prevention.

 Want to book a Blood Test?